-Today we’re sharing a simple 3-ingredient recipe to create these incredible stretchy, hand bubbles.
-Guaranteed to keep the kids entertained at home!
+Today we’re sharing a simple 3-ingredient recipe to create these stretchy hand bubbles.
+This is guaranteed to keep the kids entertained at home and is a fun way to encourage outdoor play.

 Special Note: Please use your own discretion when making this recipe and patch test if your kids are allergic to anything before using.
 Bubble mixture should not be rubbed in eyes or put in the mouth so please supervise kids whilst they are participating in this activity, and if you think they are likely to put this in their mouth then don’t do this activity.